Stuartlab-UCSC/hexmap-view/docs/help/statsNsort.rst

 - Differential Attributes (Two Population Statistics)

-	The user must provide two sample groupings, each attriute is tested against the null hypothesis that the two groupings come from the same distribution (two-tailed).
+	The user must provide two sample groupings, each attribute is tested against the null hypothesis that the two groupings come from the same distribution (two-tailed).
 An appropriate test is chosen based upon the datatype of each attribute (see table 2 below).
 If there are 300 attributes on the map, 300 statistical tests will provide the rankings.
 The final ranking is provided by Benjamin-Hochberg False Discover Rates for the statistical tests.

 **Table 1**